 Workshop: how to edit your own poetry

 This 2 to 2.5 hour workshop is for poets who have written, or are writing, a collection of poems.
-The presenter will teach you the steps of reviewing, self-editing and collating your poems, for a self-published poetry book.
+The presenter is Sally-Anne Watson Kane.
+She will teach you the steps of reviewing, self-editing and collating your poems, for a self-published poetry book.